roshnipal2819/SQL-Agent-LangGraph/README.md

 ## Setup & Installation

-1. Install Python 3.12.8 and necessary packages: Jinja2, PyYAML, SQLAlchemy, ipython, numpy, pip, requests, six, and tornado.
+1. Install Python 3.12.8 and necessary packages.

 2. Set up environmental variables in a `.env` file, specifying the `DATABASE_URL`.